 Donald Trump is the Trickster (Trumpster) archetype, which makes him clever, quirky, and completely unreliable.
 He will say things just to get a rise out of people and makes fun of everyone.
 He is like the Chinese astrological monkey that way.
 He is a showman in seersucker, the domestic equivalent of Silvio Berlusconi, the former Italian prime minister and media mogul, who exhibited little self-discipline and an embarrassing need for attention.
 He was also not above tabloid scandals.

 Recently, I watched a YouTube interview of people on the street in Germany.
 The interviewer asked what they thought of Donald Trump.
 All had negative views and some ridiculed him.
 One compared him to Hitler.
 Now, I had expected to hear intelligent reasons for rejecting Trump.
 Everyone complains about American news being narrow and entertainment-focused, not serious.
-Here was a chance to hear what the self-styled leaders of Europe thought, people whose culture produced Beethoven and Goethe.
+Here was a chance to hear what the self-proclaimed leaders of Europe thought, people whose culture produced Beethoven and Goethe.

 Unfortunately, they repeated the same things you hear from people over here–with the same word-worn phrases–which tells me that the propaganda machine of the New World Order has been highly effective (e.g., The New York Times, CNN, Yahoo!
 News, Rupert Murdock).
 They are all so blatantly biased that it is an insult to the public’s intelligence.
-But The Art of the Deal is not Mein Kampf and to claim otherwise is simply to add fuel to the ideological fires burning everywhere.
+Simply put, The Art of the Deal is not Mein Kampf and to claim otherwise is to add fuel to the ideological fires burning everywhere.